-For Russian, you must schedule an interview with the head of Russian Studies program, Michael Denner, Ph.D. at firstname.lastname@example.org.
+For Russian, you must schedule an interview with the head of Stetson's Program in Russian, East European and Eurasian Studies, Michael Denner, Ph.D. at firstname.lastname@example.org.

 Consulting a print or online dictionary, a speaker of the language you are testing into, or using a smartphone while taking the test is not allowed and considered a violation of the Honor Pledge.
 If you are found to be using an external resource, your score will be disqualified and you will be referred to the Honor Council.